attenditechnology/attendi-android/README.md

 The `AttendiMicrophone` exposes two callbacks in its initializer: `onEvent` and `onResult`.
 The `onResult` callback can be called by plugins when they want to signal a result to the client when that result is in text (string) form.
 As seen in the example above, the text can be accessed by the client by providing a closure to the `onResult` parameter.

 The `onEvent` callback can be called by plugins when they want to signal a more general event to the client.
 Plugins can call `onEvent` and pass it an event name and a result object.
 The client can then listen for these events by providing a closure to the `onEvent` parameter.
 The client can then check the event name and the result object to determine what to do.

-## Styling

-The microphone component can be styled using the `microphoneModifier` parameter.
-See the `MicrophoneModifier`'s docstring for more details.

 ## Creating a plugin